wttech/CQ-Transport-Handler/README.md

 You can also set *Fallback mappings* and *Default domain* in the OSGi configuration.
 Please see above.

-IMPORTANT: After each change of the OSGi configuration or after updating Cognifide Transport Handler you have to edit Dispatcher Flush replication agent and save it (even without any change).
+IMPORTANT: After each change of the OSGi configuration or after updating CQ Transport Handler you have to edit Dispatcher Flush replication agent and save it (even without any change).
 Otherwise replication agent will be using old version of handler.

 What about multiple dispatchers per site?
 -----------------------------------------